EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 As mentioned above, in this configuration, we want to add a measurement module to the network without using optional slots.
 To demonstrate that, we create packet flows below the :ned:`Udp` module in hosts.

-To easiest way to insert a measurement module to into any compound module which doesn't have optional slots is to extend the module type with a measurement module as a new type.
+To easiest way to insert a measurement module into any compound module which doesn't have optional slots is to extend the module type with a measurement module as a new type.
 For example, we extend :ned:`StandardHost` into ``MyStandardHost`` in FlowMeasurementShowcase.ned.
 We could create two versions, one with a :ned:`FlowMeasurementStarter` and one with a :ned:`FlowMeasurementRecorder`, but it is more convenient and more generic to add a :ned:`MeasurementLayer`, which contains both:

 .. literalinclude:: ../FlowMeasurementShowcase.ned
    :start-at: MyStandardHost